 Prior to entering academia, Sood served as a judicial law clerk for the Honorable Kimba M. Wood in the U.S. District Court for the Southern District of New York; worked as a litigation associate at Debevoise & Plimpton LLP; and conducted field research and trainings on legal mechanisms for redressing large-scale women’s rights violations in India and Kenya, as a research fellow with the International Legal Program of the Center for Reproductive Rights.
 Sood has also worked at Cleary Gottlieb Steen & Hamilton LLP in New York, the National Center for Youth Law in Oakland, and the New York County District Attorney’s Office.

-Sood is a co-founder of the Law and Society Association’s Collaborative Research Network on Law, Society, and Psychological Science.
-At UC Berkeley, she serves on the University’s IRB Committee for the Protection of Human Subjects and is an Affiliate of the Institute of Personality and Social Research, Center for the Study of Law and Society, the Institute of Governmental Studies, and the Institute for South Asia Studies.
+Sood is a co-founder of the Law and Society Association’s Collaborative Research Network on Law, Society, and Psychological Science, and an Affiliate of UC Berkeley’s Institute of Personality and Social Research, Center for the Study of Law and Society, Institute of Governmental Studies, and Institute for South Asia Studies.
 She serves on dissertation committees of Ph.D. students in the Department of Psychology, the Goldman School of Public Policy, and the law school’s Jurisprudence and Social Policy Program.

 A.B., Princeton University (1999)